-Ever wondered what are the top Google ranking factors that can actually help boost your site?
+Ever wondered about the top Google ranking factors that can actually help boost your site?

 Luckily, you don’t have to worry about all of these ranking signals – just a few make up the majority of what produces results.

-Here are the top search engine ranking factors that you should focus on to get more SEO traffic to your website.
+So, without further ado, here are the top search engine ranking factors that you should focus on to get more SEO traffic to your website!

-In order to rank in the search engines, you must have a piece of content to rank that answers the query that someone typed into a search engine.
+In order to rank in the search engines, you must have a digital marketing strategy that creates content and uses that content to answer search queries.

-Without these optimized pages, search engines don’t know what your website is about.
+Without these optimized pages, search engines don’t know what you’re relevant for.
 That’s why having optimized content is one of the most important Google ranking factors.

 Content length can affect search engine performance.

-A study from Backlinko shows that longer content (content above 1800 words) tends to rank higher than short content.
+A study from Backlinko shows that longer content (content above 1800 words) tends to get higher rankings than short content.

-With that said, long content does not always rank better if the searcher’s intent doesn’t match.
+With that said, long content does not always rank better if the search intent doesn’t match.

-Some queries like searches for recipes or quotes might work better with short content as such individuals are likely looking for quick information.
+Some queries like searches for recipes or quotes might work better with short content because the user is likely looking for some quick info.